 Of course, this takes good design, so with this, and a series of upcoming features, we intend to take a look at not how much bang you can get for your buck, but simply the five best looking and well designed (in our opinion) gadgets out there right now…

 The first entrant into our top 5 best looking laptops, is the ASUS NX90, which interestingly is the lovechild of the globally leading notebook manufacturer, ASUS, and a company more commonly associated with exquisitely designed audio products: Bang & Olufsen.

-It’s not this, though, which in my opinion gains it entry into the list.
-Instead, I selected the ASUS NX90 based on it’s individuality in a market flooded with products of an increasingly dull design.
-For instance, it not only makes use of high grade aluminium materials with contrasting colours, it features dual trackpads on either side of the spacious chiclet keyboard.
+It’s not this, though, which in my opinion gains its entry into the list.
+Instead, I selected the ASUS NX90 based on its individuality in a market flooded with products of an increasingly dull design.
+For instance, it not only makes use of high-grade aluminium materials with contrasting colours, it features dual trackpads on either side of the spacious chiclet keyboard.